 In 2001, the Company did a leveraged buy-out with the Employee Stock Ownership Plan (ESOP) purchasing outstanding stock from the family and management.
 Once again the leverage of the Company increased substantially.
 After spending the next four years reducing debt, Harps began rapid growth through acquisition and new store construction.
 Kim Eskew was named President in 2008 and CEO in 2016.
 Since becoming employee-owned, employees have seen amazing growth in their stock.
 The stock price increased from $28 per share in 2001 to $346.90 per share at the end of fiscal 2016, a more than twelve-fold increase.
 Employees who have been with Harps since 2001 have built significant values in Harps for retirement.
 Harps is the largest employee-owned company headquartered in Arkansas and the 30th largest in the United States.

-With 87 stores in Arkansas, Oklahoma and Missouri, Harps has aggressive growth plans, including adding stores in Kansas in 2016.
+With 88 stores in Arkansas, Oklahoma, Kansas and Missouri, Harps has aggressive growth plans, typically adding 4 to 6 stores each year.
 The Company's strategy has been to differentiate itself from the competition based on quality, service, and freshness at competitive prices.
 The Company promotes no solution/no sodium added fresh beef, pork and chicken.
 With customized cakes, Martha Harp fried chicken, donuts and rolls, the Harps name signifies quality.
 Combining that image with employee-owned service, Harps has become one of the grocery industry's most recognized independent chains and is a national success story for grocery companies competing against Wal-Mart.